junxit/us-congress-bills-113/metadata.md

 - 2014-07-10 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H6099-6100)
 - 2014-07-10 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
 - 2014-07-10 — UNFINISHED BUSINESS - The Chair announced that, pursuant to clause 6 of Rule XVIII, the unfinished business was the question of adoption of amendments which had been debated earlier and on which further proceedings had been postponed.
+- 2014-07-14 — Received in the Senate and Read twice and referred to the Committee on Appropriations.